 Sense of the Sperrins

-material has been prepared as part of my contribution
+material was prepared as part of my contribution to

-to the course A Sense of the Sperrins
+the course A Sense of the Sperrins run

 Learning Programme of Queen's University, Belfast.

-The course takes place on four Saturdays from 22nd
+The course took place on four Saturdays from 22nd

 February to 31st May 2014.
 This material relates to